EDCD/EDDI/VoiceAttack.md

 ### Self destruct
 Triggered when you start the self destruct sequence.
 To run a command when this event occurs you should create the command with the name ((EDDI self destruct))

+### Settlement approached
+Triggered when you approach a settlement.
+To run a command when this event occurs you should create the command with the name ((EDDI settlement approached))

+Variables set with this event are as follows:

+  * {TXT:EDDI settlement approached name} The name of the settlement

 ### Shields down
 Triggered when your ship's shields go offline.